How to manage return to work after injury

 - Modified workstation

 Important: Suitable duties must be genuinely productive and meaningful.
-Assigning "make work" tasks that serve no purpose is demoralising for the worker and doesn't support recovery.
-If you can't identify suitable duties, document why and keep reviewing.
+Assigning "make work" tasks is demoralising and doesn't support recovery.
+If no suitable duties are available, review leave entitlements and document why duties cannot be provided.

 Requirements vary significantly between states.
-Always check your state regulator.
+Always verify with your state regulator.

 | State | RTW Program | RTW Coordinator |